Haller Index for Pectus Excavatum

 According to the World Health Organisation BMI categories, a person is obese if he has a BMI of 30 or greater.

-How can an Olympic athlete who is at the prime of his career, winning Gold medals, year by year, be categorized as obese?
+How can an Olympic athlete who is in the prime of his career, winning Gold medals, year by year, be categorized as obese?

-Certainly, about 90% of all people find the BMI to be accurate.
+Certainly, about 90% of all people find their BMI to be accurate.
 But what about the remaining 10%?

-It is not different from the Haller Index calculation.
+It is not any different from the Haller Index calculation.